 Don’t forget your value.
 If you are being bullied or abused and you are a long way from the people that love you, it can easily eat away at your confidence and self-esteem.
 Make a list of your strengths.

 If you are being bullied and starting to doubt yourself, think about what you might say to a good friend who was experiencing the same thing.
-If your friend made a mistake on deck or in the engine room, would you say to them “Well of course you messed that up, you shouldn’t even be at sea!
+If your friend made a mistake on board, would you say to them “Well of course you messed that up, you shouldn’t even be at sea!
 You’re useless at everything!”.
 Or would you say something kinder and more realistic?

 The people who say you should not be on board because of your gender, sexuality, race, physical strength or any other reason, are wrong.
 There is a place for everyone on board.
 The physically weakest person may be the best at ship-handling, welding or splicing.
 The quietest might turn out to be the most methodical and calm in an emergency.
 There should be a place for all sorts of people on board, there should be no place for people who bully, harass, abuse and commit crimes against their fellow crew members.